fordsfords/E/README.md

 * `EM1` - Error if result is -1.

+# Coding Notes

+The source file `tst.c` is intentionally very simple.
+It does not include any header files except `e.h`.
+This is to ensure that the header files included by `e.h` are sufficient for everything that `e.h` subsequently uses.
+For example, `e.h` uses `perror()`.
+Building tst.c ensures that `e.h` includes `errno.h`.

 # License

 I want there to be NO barriers to using this code, so I am releasing it to the public domain.
 But "public domain" does not have an internationally agreed upon definition, so I use CC0: